manuphatak/interview-challenge/README.md

 ### Migrate

-There is no actual database, `.json` is perfectly fine for this.
-The original puzzle likely used `MongoDB` and `migrate.py` simulates the results.
-The `json` file  is built and used by the server to serve pages.
-The logic is dynamic, it can encode your own custom message.
+Create a JSON document to serve page data.

 ```sh
 make migrate # python migrate.py
 ```

+There is no actual database, `.json` is perfectly fine for this.
+The original puzzle likely used `MongoDB`.  `migrate.py` creates a json file that mocks the original structure.
+Once the `json` file  is built, the server can use it serve pages.
+The logic is dynamic, it can encode your own custom message.

 ### Server